NDevTK/Dynamic-Random/README.md

-# Celestial Canvas: The Synergy Engine
+# Celestial Canvas: The Omega Engine

-**Celestial Canvas** is a generative, interactive art engine.
+**Celestial Canvas** is the definitive generative, interactive art engine.
 It is not a background; it is a destination.
 Every time the page is loaded, a unique, living cosmos is born, complete with its own aesthetic, its own laws of physics, and its own set of mysterious powers for you to discover and wield.

-There is no UI, no controls, and no instructions.
-The entire experience is about play, discovery, and the emergent beauty that arises from a complex, generative system.
+This is the ultimate version, built on the powerful **Omega Engine**.
+It is a system designed for maximum variety, maximum fun, and maximum unpredictability.
+It will likely never create the same universe twice.

-## The Core Concept: The Synergy Engine
+## The Core Concept: The Blueprint System

-This project has evolved beyond simple randomness.
-It is now powered by the **Synergy Engine**, a system designed to create cohesive, thematic experiences.
-Instead of picking features from a list, the engine generates a universe around a core **Cosmic Phenomenon**.
-It then intelligently selects powers, events, and aesthetics that are thematically linked, ensuring that every universe, while unique, feels intentional and harmonious.

-### Core Cosmic Phenomena
+The Omega Engine is not merely random; it is generative.
+It builds each universe from a **Blueprint**, a comprehensive thematic profile that ensures every element—from the shape of the particles to the nature of your power—feels cohesive and intentional.

+### Universe Blueprints

-The Synergy Engine builds each session around one of these fundamental themes:
+The engine forges each session around one of these core Blueprints:

-*   **`Gravity:`** A universe governed by attraction and orbits.
-Expect powerful attractors, gravity wells, and particles that clump together into beautiful galaxies.
-*   **`Flow:`** A universe defined by movement.
-Expect gentle cosmic winds, particle rivers, and powers that let you guide the current.
+*   **`Classical:`** A beautiful and balanced cosmos of stars and nebulae, governed by familiar forces.
+*   **`Organic:`** A living, breathing universe of soft, flowing matter, featuring particle trails and symbiotic powers.
-*   **`Structure:`** A universe of order and connection.
-Expect particles that form crystal lattices and interconnected webs, and powers that let you manipulate the entire constellation as one.
+*   **`Digital:`** A universe of information.
+Expect particles made of text characters, interconnected data webs, and glitch-based powers.
-*   **`Chaos:`** A violent, high-energy cosmos.
-Expect fast, unpredictable particles, destructive powers, and a high chance of cataclysmic events.
-*   **`Energy:`** A universe crackling with power.
-Expect glowing particles and powers based on raw energy, like lightning and powerful shockwaves.
-*   **`Ethereal:`** A mysterious, ghost-like universe.
-Expect low-opacity, twinkling particles and reality-bending powers that defy normal physics.
+*   **`Cosmic Horror:`** A strange, unsettling, and often monochrome universe.
+Expect eerie physics, void-like events, and reality-bending powers.
-*   **`Crystalline:`** An orderly universe where particles move along grid lines, forming sharp, beautiful, and rigid structures.
+*   **`Painterly:`** A world of beautiful, smearing particle trails that create an ever-evolving oil painting on your screen.

 ## A Universe of Infinite Features

-The Synergy Engine has a vast and chaotic toolbox of features to draw from, ensuring no two universes are alike.
+The Omega Engine has a vast and chaotic toolbox of features to draw from, ensuring no two universes are alike.

-### Procedurally Generated Powers
+### A Vast Arsenal of Powers
 Your powers are a surprise on each visit, assigned to your left and right mouse buttons.

 #### **Primary "Left-Click" Powers:**
 *   **`Comet:`** The classic swirling attractor that gathers matter.
 *   **`Void:`** A powerful repulsor that carves out empty space.
+*   **`The Shaper:`** Force all nearby particles into a single, rotating geometric shape.
+*   **`The Weaver:`** Create persistent, tangible links between particles, weaving a permanent web.
-*   **`Force Field:`** Project a temporary, invisible barrier that particles realistically bounce off.
+*   **`Force Field:`** Project an invisible, bouncy barrier.
 *   **`Solar Flare:`** Unleash a powerful, cone-shaped blast of force.
-*   **`Conductor:`** In a universe with linked particles, grab and pull the entire constellation like a tangible web.
+*   **`The Scribe:`** Paint new particles made of random text characters into the world.
 *   **`Chain Lightning:`** Arc raw energy between nearby particles.
 *   **`Time Warp:`** A field around your cursor that dramatically slows any particles that enter.
 *   **`The Symbiote:`** Capture particles to form a living, writhing tail that follows your cursor.